 First of all, the good news: London Migration Film Festival is alive and kicking, and we can’t wait to feature your work!

-We are optimistic and we believe that we will find ways to adapt to our circumstances soon: we expect to host LMFFF2021 on our usual dates (and format!) later in the year.
+We are optimistic and we believe that we will find ways to adapt to our circumstances soon: we expect to host LMFFF2021 online and in cinemas at the end of November 2021.

 We - and this can’t be stressed enough - can’t wait to put your excellent work on our next programmes.
 Thank you so much for believing in the festival and for sending us your work!

 All films must examine human migration in some form or contain it as a theme of the film.
 This can involve forced migration, South-South/North-South/South-North/EU migration, economic migration, discrimination, 2nd generation and integration, trafficking, intersectional experiences of migration (i.e. gender, sexuality, disability, race, etc), refugees, expats, international volunteering, etc.